-In most cases, when a book has more than a handful of reviews, those reviews have been solicited.
+In most cases, when a book has more than a handful of Amazon reviews, those reviews have been solicited.

 Is soliciting Amazon reviews ethical?

 One of the most frequent questions I get when it comes to soliciting book reviews is, is it ethical?
 Is it ethical to ask people to leave a review for your book?

 Don't approach friends and family who haven’t even read your book.
 And don't ask random people on the street to leave a vague comment with a 5-star rating.
 Those are both, of course, unethical.

 However, if you are asking people to read your book and then share an honest review, then that is ethical.
 You can even request that they mention that you they received a free copy of your book in the review itself.